LordLalwani/Discord-crypto-bot/README.md

 # Discord crypto bot 🚀

-This bot will update its status message with the current price of the desired cryptocurrency.
+This bot will update its status message with the current price of the desired cryptocurrency

 v1
 ![Example bot setup.](assets/270710234_417841750081184_5575582315986315246_n.png)